Home > FAQs

 Yes, steel plates will likely be used in some areas.
 For example, HART’s contractor for the Downtown Utilities Relocation, Frank V. Coluccio Construction Company (FVCCC), will place cold mix asphalt around the edges of the steel plates to provide a smoother transition.
 Also, FVCCC will tack weld multiple road plates together to avoid an abrupt edge to help minimize the noise from vehicles driving over steel plates.

-Downtown Utilities Relocation work takes place during two shifts Monday through Saturday from 7:30 am to 5:30 pm and 8 pm to 5 am.
+Downtown Utilities Relocation work is ongoing Monday through Saturday from 7:00 am to 5:30 pm and 8 pm to 5 am.

 For general information on HART construction, please visit our project website at HonoluluTransit.org.
 If you have any questions, inquiries can be emailed to info@honolulutransit.org.